Assemblies of the cantons of the Federation of Bosnia and Herzegovina: Responsibilities

 Additionally, the cantonal assemblies prepare and adopt their own cantonal constitutions by a two-thirds majority, enact other regulations for the exercise of cantonal powers, adopt each of their cantonal budgets, enact laws on taxation and otherwise ensure the necessary financing.
-After elections, the assemblies elects their respective Cantonal Governments, the premier and ministers.
+After elections, the assemblies elects their respective Cantonal Governments, the prime minister and ministers.

 Table

-This is the state of parties in the assemblies as of the general election held on 2 October 2022.
+This is the state of parties in the assemblies as of 13 March 2026.